DigDugFTW/Standard_Calculator/README.md

 # Standard Calculator

-Standard Non-scientific calculator, for update info etc go to digdug.cf/downloads (website is down right now) to see more info.
+Standard Non-scientific calculator, for update info etc go to digdug.cf/downloads to see more info.

 # Information